This story was originally published and last updated .

 Samsung phones come pre-loaded with not just Google Chrome, but also with the Samsung Internet browser.
 While you might be inclined to disregard the latter, you may want to give it a second thought, especially if you care for customization.
-Samsung's browser recently received privacy and multitasking improvements and now, a new update to the beta version of the app is adding a handy bookmark bar.
+Samsung's browser recently received privacy and multitasking improvements and now, the latest update of the app is adding a handy bookmark bar.

 It's disabled by default so you'll have to go into settings to enable it — here's how to do that: